 Strategy tells how you will win in the marketplace, and tactics are the implementation steps that execute the strategy.

-Often companies execute marketing tactics very well but lack a coherent strategy.
+Often, companies execute marketing tactics very well but lack a coherent strategy.
 This is frequently the case with small and medium-sized businesses.
-Companies may have a website, attend trade shows, and run a few ads but lack an overall digital marketing strategy to win in the marketplace.
-Moreover, by failing to implement a strategy, companies often fail to attract and retain the best, high-margin customers.
+Companies may have a website, attend trade shows, and run a few ads, but lack an overall digital marketing strategy to win in the marketplace.
+By failing to implement a strategy, companies often fail to attract and retain the best, high-margin customers.

 You must clearly define why you deliver value to your target customer, how you communicate that promise, and what needs to happen to facilitate the buying process.